Eligibility and Applications

 Additional information for international applicants can be found here.

 Admissions ProcessAn Admissions Committee consisting of faculty members from architecture, engineering, science, and social sciences will review applications and determine admission into the program.
 The Sustainability Program and Admissions Committee only receives and reviews complete applications.
 Applications are reviewed on a semi-rolling basis.
-Applicants generally receive a decision within two (2) weeks of the application deadline or within one (1) month of submitting their application, whichever comes first.
+Applicants generally receive a decision within two (2) weeks of the application deadline or within one (1) month of submitting their completed application including all letters of recommendation, whichever comes first.

 The Sustainability in the Urban Environment Program accepts applications for students who begin the program each fall and spring.
 For the upcoming admissions cycles--for students who will begin in fall 2020--the application deadline is April 1st, 2020.
 The application deadline for spring admission in 2021 will be September 15th, 2020.
 For Fall 2021, the deadline will be February 1st, 2021.